lzwjava/blog-source/notes/2025-08-04-online-offline-selves-en.md

 ---
-title: "Online and Offline Selves Connected"
+audio: false
+generated: true
+image: false
 lang: en
 layout: post
-audio: false
+title: Online and Offline Selves Connected
 translated: false
-generated: true
-image: false
 ---

 Online and offline selves are rarely disconnected; instead, they form a spectrum of how we present identity, preferences and values.
 To dive deeper into the parallels you’ve noticed, we can draw on ideas from social psychology, identity theory and signaling.
 Here’s one way to frame it: